Beagle conflict: Books

 Several books have been written about the conflict, the Operation Soberanía and the comparison of the outcome of the Falklands and the Beagle conflict (see Literature).

 Given that the military critical phase of both conflicts occurred within almost three years (December 1978 – April 1982), the conflicts have been analysed as a case for the prospect theory or the role of the mass media in the use of force.

 Geography

 The mountain pass of Puyehue was renamed Cardenal Antonio Samoré Pass for Antonio Samoré, one of the mediators from the Vatican state in the conflict.

 Art

 Leon Gieco created the song "Sólo le pido a Dios" ("I only Ask of God") in 1978 as a response to the warmongering in Argentina.
 Three years later, during the Falklands War, the Argentine junta used the song against the Falklands War after the invasion.

-In 2005 the Chilean movie Mi Mejor Enemigo (My Best Enemy) was released.
+In 2005 the Chilean film Mi Mejor Enemigo (My Best Enemy) was released.
 The film recreates the story of a simple recruit in late 1978 when both countries were on the brink of war.

 Three TV productions about the conflict (in Spanish) focus on Operation Soberanía: